fluttered-book/fluttered-book.github.io/content/docs/learning-dart/collections.md

 }
 ```

-What if you want either the minimum, maximum or average.
+But, what if you want something like the minimum, maximum or average?
 Oh wait, that also [exists
 already](https://api.flutter.dev/flutter/package-collection_collection/IterableNumberExtension.html).

-The point I'm trying to get across is that you can solve many kinds of problems
+The point I'm trying to get across is, that you can solve many kinds of problems
 with very little code once you know how to use collections efficiently.

 ## Exercise